itspriddle/fanny_pack/README.markdown

 # FannyPack

-FannyPack is Ruby library for working with the [Fantastico API](https://netenberg.com/api/).
+FannyPack is a Ruby library for working with the [Fantastico API](https://netenberg.com/api/).

 ## Installation